xiaomengli678/academic-kickstart/content/home/experience.md

   title = "Machine Learning Intern" company = "Electronic Arts Inc.(EA)" company_url = "https://www.ea.com/"
-  location = "Texas"
-  date_start = "2019-05-27"
+  location = "Austin, Texas, United States" date_start = "2019-05-27"
   date_end = "2019-08-16"
   description = """
-  Responsibilities include:
+  Work on the customer experience IT team

   * Translated EA customer and service agent conversation audio ﬁles into text using AWS S3’s Transcribe function in Python.
 Designed protocols to divide the text into different channels.
   * Applied NLP model Bert from Google with GPU on AWS EC2 to do sentiment analysis using customer’s data as well as IMDB movie review data and achieved 86% accuracy in testing.